Biomedical engineering program objectives and outcomes

-- design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
+- Design a system, component, or process to meet desired needs with realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

-- acquire the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.
+- Obtain the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context

-- recognize of the need for, and an ability to engage in life-long learning.
+- Recognize the need for, and engage in life-long learning

 Annual Student Enrollment and Graduation Data

 The B.S. in Biomedical Engineering degree program is accredited by the Engineering Accreditation Commission of ABET.